PSYCHIATRIC SYMPTOMS WITH LYME (1)

 Related Posts

-8 thoughts on “Bartonella Psychiatric Symptoms: Case Reports”
+8 thoughts on “Bartonella Psychiatric Symptoms: Anxiety, Mood Changes, and Misdiagnosis”

 1. Dr Cameron, I’m under the care of an LLMD in my area (Central New Jersey) for Lyme and Bartonella.
 I was on doxy and Clarithromycin for 4 1/2 months after catching the symptoms early (I’ve had Lyme several times before).
 I stopped taking the antibiotics after I got a terrible intestinal Candida infection that I couldn’t get rid of while on the antibiotics.
 After almost three weeks on Diflucan, I feel better.
 Is 4 1/2 months of antibiotics generally long enough to treat Bartonella?
 I’m reading between 4 and 6 months and I’m in that range.
 I ask because my LLMD – there aren’t a lot available in my area – feels that I should keep taking the antibiotics but the problems the problems they’re now causing are just as bad as the original infection.